outcompute/inotifycron/README.md

 ## Typical Use Cases & Recommendations
 This can be used to set up monitors on specific filesystem paths, and quickly trigger certain actions.
 A few examples can be
-- Upload a file to a remote destination whenever they become available at a specific directory.
+- Upload a file to a remote destination whenever it becomes available in a specific directory.
 Watch for `close_write,close` events for this.
-- Send an email whenever a file with the json for the email arrives at a specific directory.
+- Send an email whenever a file with the JSON for the email arrives at a specific directory.
 - Fix the SSH key privileges in ~/.ssh/ directories.

 While inotifywait supports around 15 events, it is recommended that you run the script with a few custom events to see what kind of events you want to watch for.
 It would be also helpful to go through the [man page of inotifywait](https://man7.org/linux/man-pages/man1/inotifywait.1.html) which explains what the different events are.